 - Always purchase more than one pig because most of them do not like living a solitary life, they may need a companion.

-- If you are planning to get it for a young kid and let it raise it on their own without your much involvement, always go for the ones requiring less care and maintenance teddy, or American or maybe the hairless ones like Baldwin or skinny
+- If you are planning to get it for a young kid and let it raise it on its own without your much involvement, always go for the ones requiring less care and maintenance teddy, or American or maybe the hairless ones like Baldwin or skinny

-- Long haired breeds like Silkie or Peruvian are for older kids or best for adults.
+- Long-haired breeds like Silkie or Peruvian are for older kids or best for adults.
 They should be regularly groomed or you may also trim the hair if required or according to your preference.

 We hope we have helped you by providing enough information on the different breeds of guinea pigs!